rakshaksoftware/NIDAR-2025/Jetson/README.md

 ### 5 OCT

-- Mihir didn't come, So, I need to do documentation
 - https://www.jetson-ai-lab.com/initial_setup_jon.html#__tabbed_2_2
 - Didn't know firmware so did mistake of installing image of some other version for flash, then, reflashed after installing for correct version
 - do sudo apt update first